zxc308/P4-tutorials/exercises/firewall/README.md

 ## Relevant Documentation

+Documentation on the Usage of Gateway (gw) and ARP Commands in topology.json is [here](https://vscode.dev/github/Abhinavcode13/tutorials/blob/update/arp-gw-documentation/exercises/basic/README.md#L175)

 The documentation for P4_16 and P4Runtime is available [here](https://p4.org/specs/)

 All excercises in this repository use the v1model architecture, the documentation for which is available at: